-Great turkey soup recipes start with a really great homemade turkey stock made from the picked over turkey carcass leftover from your turkey feast.
+Great turkey soup recipes start with a really great homemade turkey stock made from the turkey carcass leftover from your turkey feast.

 You Will Need:

 5.5 to 6 Quart Lead-Free Slow Cooker Or Large Stock Pot 2 Layers of Cheesecloth Ingredients:

 12 to 15 lb.
 Roasted Turkey Carcass (2.5 lbs of bones) 9 cups of Filtered or Spring Water 1 Sm. to Med.
 Organic Yellow Onion (quartered) 2 Med.
 Organic Carrots (cut into chunks) 2 Lg.
 Organic Celery Stalks w/Leaves (cut into chunks)